Terms & Conditions

 - Acceptance into this Award is via a selection process only.
 The Selection & Judging Panel will comprise two contemporary visual arts specialists and one theologian.

-- Selected Finalists’ artworks must be available for display at Holmes à Court Gallery from May 23 until June 17 2024 and then for three months beyond this date for the Mandorla Touring Exhibition.
+- Selected Finalists’ artworks must be available for display at Holmes à Court Gallery from 4 May until 31 May 2026 and then for four months beyond this date for the Mandorla Touring Exhibition.

 - The selection of the New Norcia Artist Residency Award will be made by the Mandorla Art Award Committee.